NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

 # Congratulations!

-Your viewport should now display the object info above the selected object and move with the primitive in the scene.
+Your viewport should now display the object info above the selected object and move with the prim in the scene.
 You have successfully created the Object Info Extension!

 ![](./Images/objectinfo_finished.gif)